Get

 Personality/Character

-They also get along with other pets, which makes them compatible with even more lifestyles.
+They also get along with other pets when properly socialised, which makes them compatible with even more lifestyles.
 Since they are so gentle, they tend to be patient with more hyper dogs or extra playful cats.
 But they might march to the beat of their own drum, politely dismissing play when they’ve had too much.

 Because of their moderate activity level, they even work well in apartments and smaller living spaces.
 They feel just fine curling up on the couch for a lap nap or demanding rubs from their humans.
 But even though they love the interaction, they aren’t needy or overbearing either.

 A Birman does not need tons of mental stimulation every day, but they are highly dependent on their people.
-These cats love being very social, so they work best in households in which they get lots of attention from their humans and even homes with other critters in them.
+These cats love being very social, so they work best in households in which they get lots of attention from their humans, plenty of short bursts of physical exercise, and mental stimulation through environmental enrichment.

 Physical Characteristics

 This breed has a distinctive cream and brown coat with distinctive white mittens.
 Against their dark masks, they have penetrating blue eyes.
-Looking remarkably like the Siamese, the Birman instead has long hair.
-But don’t let the thick coat fool you—it’s not a problematic fur texture to maintain.
+Looking remarkably like the Siamese, the Birman instead has a soft, silky, medium to long coat that is less prone to matting than Persian-type longhair.
+But don’t let the thick coat fool you—it’s not a problematic fur texture to maintain, as they have no undercoat, and it generally needs a groom once per week.

 Birmans have the following coat colors in colorpoint markings: